 We cannot possibly cover all the payout options, but here are a few of the most common ones:

-Combinations – most of the time, the insurance company will offer you some combinations of the above options.
+Most of the time, the insurance company will offer you some combinations of the above options.
 One common combination would be “joint life and 20 years certain”.
 The insurance company will pay for as long as either you or your spouse is alive, but under no circumstances would they pay fewer than 20 years.
 If you and your spouse both died early, your heirs would at least continue to receive payments for the remainder of 20 years.

 What Is Your Bottom Line?

 What sounds like a pretty good trade-off (protection from the downside in exchange for giving up a portion of the upside) is often a very expensive way to try to reduce stress and worry.
 In almost all cases, if you can be patient and view the stock market’s volatility in the proper context, then giving up a big chunk of future gains may not seem like a prudent option.
 After all, giving up just 3% per year over 22 years is equivalent to giving up half of what you would otherwise accumulate if you invested in the index directly.
 We believe that proper allocation across stocks, bonds, real estate, and money market instruments will better prepare you for the future and protect you against the intermittent ups and downs of the stock market.
-If you want to learn more about how portfolio diversification can mitigate risk, see our article on Stocks and Bonds Diversification.